tmcycyit/geo-bridge-bundle/README.md

     //This function is used to inject street eng_name public function setStreetEngName($engName);
 }

+namespace Yit\GeoBridgeBundle\Model;

+//This interface is used when entity has an address_id and district_id
+//fields to set district id based on address id interface AddressDistrictableInterface
+{
+    //This function is used to get address id public function getAddressId();

+    //This function is used to inject district id public function setDistrictId($id);

+    //This function is used to get district id public function getDistrictId();
+}
 ```

 ### You can also use 'yit_geo' service to use some functions, there are here`